stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 In the previous post I presented an overview of the NES and its subsystems.
 A key component is the CPU, which is a version of the [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) CPU.
 In order to write games for the NES, it is necessary to have a good understanding of the functioning of the 6502 and how to program it using assembly.
 This post covers basic assembly, binary number theory, the processor registers, the addressing modes, the call stack, interrupts, and the opcodes.

 The primary reference for this post is the original [MOS MCS6500 microcomputer family programming manual](http://archive.6502.org/books/mcs6500_family_programming_manual.pdf).
 It is quite a dense read, but it does include a lot of useful advice and many worked examples.
-Since the CPU in the NES does not support the 6502's binary coded decimal mode, any information in the manual regarding it can be ignored.
+Since the CPU in the NES does not support the 6502's binary coded decimal mode, information in the manual regarding that mode can be ignored.

 If you have not done so already, I recommend that you read the [first post in this series](/blog/posts/2020/06/22/programming-the-nes-the-nes-in-overview) before this one.